thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 ### Our Zabbix server is reachable at inet 192.168.187.129/24

-All VM guests are able to reach host machine and internet.
 IP addresses for all 3 VMS:
 <br>Zabbix Server  = 192.168.187.129/24
 <br>ubunutu-host-1 = 192.168.187.132/24
 <br>ubunutu-host-2 = 192.168.187.123/24